Karmen Petrovic

-Monika Klisara (born October 29, 1995) is a Bosnian-Canadian professional wrestler.
+Monika Klisara (Monika Klisara; born October 29, 1995) is a Bosnian-Canadian professional wrestler.
 She is signed to WWE, where she performs on the NXT and Evolve brands under the ring name Karmen Petrovic.
-After winning national championships in karate, Klisara made her professional wrestling debut in 2023, thus making her the first Bosnian to perform in WWE to date.
+She also appears in Lucha Libre AAA Worldwide as a member of Los Perros del Mal.
+After winning national championships in karate, Klisara made her professional wrestling debut in 2023, becoming the first Bosnian to perform in WWE.

 Early life

 Monika Klisara was born on October 29, 1995 in Zenica, Bosnia and Herzegovina.
 She moved to Toronto, Canada in the mid-1990s to escape the Bosnian War.
 She is of Bosnian Croat and Bosnian Serb ethnicity.
 She attended Ryerson University.

 Martial arts career

 Klisara is a former champion Karate competitor.
 At age 17, she was a member of the Canadian National and the Ontario Provincial Karate teams.
 She won gold medals at the Fonseca Cup competition, the Ontario Provincial competition and the Ontario Summer Olympic Games.